dmarkrollins/kwote/README.md

 - Organize items by author, project and category and cross reference items across all three dimensions.
 - Search by author, project, category, title, or body of quote
-- Share items you've captured with other Kwote users by making all or some of your stuff public.
 - Copy items from Kwote and paste directly into your writing project.
-- Generate a bibliography of quotes used for a specific project.

-## Outstanding Items [WIP]

-- Add categories and projects
-- Links from Authors, Projects Categories nav to and filter Kwotes list
-- All Delete functionality

 ## Credits